-The 50th annual Falmouth Road Race will take off on Sunday August 21st!
-In honor of their 50th year, the ASICS Falmouth Road Race is striving to have participation from all 50 of the contiguous United States, with representatives from each state participating either in person or through the At-Home Edition.
-The 2022 At-Home Edition race allows the runners to run or walk their own 7 miles anywhere in the United States between August 7 and August 14.
+The 51st annual Falmouth Road Race will take off on Sunday August 20th!
+Since the creation at the At-Home Edition, everyone can participate in the ASICS Falmouth Road Race.
+The At-Home Edition race allows the runners to run or walk their own 7 miles anywhere in the United States beginning August 12th.

 The Falmouth Road Race is a premier event of the running season and features a field of both elite and recreational runners.
 Established in 1973, the road race’s 7-mile course winds through Woods Hole, passing scenic Nobska Light, Surf Drive Beach, and Falmouth Harbor.

 Many Elite Athletes Run the Falmouth Road Race

 To be invited as an Elite Athlete for the historic race, runners must have run a 10K in 29:00 minutes or faster for men or 35:00 minutes or faster for women.
 Last year Elite Runner champion Ben Flanagan won the ASICS Falmouth Road Race for the third consecutive year.
 Men’s second place finisher, Biya Simbassa of Flagstaff, Arizona also finished 2nd last year.

 In women’s division of Elite Athletes is also filled with contenders from all over the world.
 Last year Keira D’Amato took first place with a time of 36:14.
 Edna Kiplagat, the returning champion and one of the most accomplished marathoners in the world, finished second, 14 seconds later.